Russia hits Lviv, prepares for assault in eastern Ukraine

 This story has been updated to correct the attribution on the first partial quote about fighting to the end to Ukraine’s prime minister, not president.

-Associated Press journalists Nico Maounis and Philip Crowther in Lviv, Ukraine, and Adam Schreck in Vasylkiv, Ukraine, contributed to this report, as did other AP staff members around the world.
+Associated Press journalists Nico Maounis and Philip Crowther in Lviv, Ukraine, Adam Schreck in Vasylkiv, Ukraine, and Robert Burns in Washington contributed to this report, as did other AP staff members around the world.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine